SilverfoxSystems/BroadLib/README.md

 # BroadLib
-A library which manipulates numbers of large size - anywhere from 8 bytes to 16GB (upper limit not tested yet) .
+A library which manipulates numbers of large sizes - anywhere from 8 bytes up to 16GB (upper limit not tested yet) .

 It works as a balanced numeral system with base of 2^64.